 The associate of science degree in mining technology blends basic sciences, mathematics, principles and practices of management, and applied courses in mining technology to prepare students for supervisory roles in the mining industry.
-This major helps prepare students for either a production-oriented or a maintenance-oriented position.
+This major helps to prepare students for either a production-oriented or a maintenance-oriented position.

 Graduates of the major, after serving the required apprenticeship, should be qualified to become certified managers in their field.
 Learning federal and state mining laws and regulations is a requirement for this major.
-All Students will complete a common core of classes.
+All students will complete a common core of classes.

-Students can choose one of two emphasis:
+Students can choose one of two emphases:

 The Production Emphasis enables graduates to become front-line supervisors, shift foremen, mine foremen, and mine assistant superintendents.
 Coursework develops critical thinking, management, and communication skills.
 Scheduled observation and work experience at actual mining sites will enhance students' practical preparation.

 Safety is the major component of this program.
 Applicable safety culture is taught in each mining technology course.

 Program Objectives: Graduates from the Mining Technology Program shall be proficient in the following:

 - Have the technical knowledge and skills to work in the professional sector of the mining industry

 - Use critical-thinking skills to solve complex real-world problems and applications

 - Communicate effectively using information technology when appropriate